pnp/cli-microsoft365/docs/manual/docs/cmd/spo/contenttype/contenttype-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

 ## Remarks

-To retrieve information about a content type, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 If no content type with the specified is found in the site or the list, you will get the _Content type with ID 0x010012 not found_ error.